Boris-Barboris/dpeq/README.md

     increase the efficiency.
 Lesser segment fragmentation and syscall frequency are an obvious advantage.
-You can also protect the server from reading junk when the last message from a group of logically grouped (transaction) has failed to marshal.
+You can also protect the server from reading junk when the last message from a group of logically grouped (transaction) has failed to serialize.
 You can return an error to user and clear the write buffer without bothering the server (PSQLConnection.discard method).
     */
     con.flush();